Luming-L/Project/macs2.md

 how macs2 call peaks
 two important steps: adjust read position, calculate peak enrichment

-### calculate local lambda
+### calculate local lambda without control
 The local lambda is the maximum of the averages of tags for 1/5/10 kb regions and a whole genome background.
-If there is no control data, the ChIP data will be used instead, where the 1kb region is not considered. tweaking this parameter should not affect good peak which has low FDR, big fold- enrichment, and high '-10*log(10,pvalue)', if the parameter is reasonable.
+If there is no control data, the ChIP data will be used instead, where the 1kb region is not considered.
+### the principle of tweaking this parameter should
+not affect good peak which has low FDR, big fold- enrichment, and high '-10*log(10,pvalue)', if the parameter is reasonable.
 [](https://groups.google.com/forum/#!msg/macs-announcement/JkufzGpUNRk/kUx0z2M2b_cJ)
 Example for regular peak calling:
 ```bash